MDABDULKHADER/Resto_POST_System/README.md

 npm run dev

 ---
-# Step 5: Your Project is Runing of the Localhost
+# Step 5: Your Project is Runing on the Localhost
 Thank you